CowwanVT/blueskyDiscordUserBot/README.md

-A thing to post things from a bluesky feed into discord
+A thing to post things from a bluesky user feed into discord

 writing a python script was easier than figuring out docker